ehooo/django_mqtt/README.md

  ```

-MQTT Test Brokens
+MQTT Test Brokers
 =================
 You can use the [mosquitto test server](http://test.mosquitto.org/) ```test.mosquitto.org```.
-See the [mosquitto test server website](http://test.mosquitto.org/) for information about the broken configuration
+See the [mosquitto test server website](http://test.mosquitto.org/) for information about the broker configuration

 Setup your own MQTT for test